pkgxdev/pkgx/README.md

 limited by the package manager for **too long**.
 It’s a fundamental limitation that tea is designed to overcome.

-> Notably, with `-X` syntax this can expressed more concisely:
+> Notably, with `-X` syntax this can be expressed more concisely:
 >
 > ```sh
 > $ tea -X wget -qO- tea.xyz/white-paper | tea -X glow -